alfredtorch/edward/Hardware.md

 - [ ] GUI components not yet tested

 # [Components](Components.md)
-One design goal is to easy intergrate new components without needing to go back to a breadboard design.
-These components should be mainly be COTS (Custon-Off-The-Shelf) goods for easy and cost efficient sourcing.
+One design goal is to easily integrate new components without needing to revert to a breadboard design.
+These components should mainly be COTS (Custom-Off-The-Shelf) goods for easy and cost-efficient sourcing.
 A detailed overview is provided.
-These integrations can result direct on-board or request some addiditionnal PCB designs [available in the Hardware Repository](/Hardware/).
+These integrations can result in direct on-board implementation or require additional PCB designs available in the [available in the Hardware Repository](/Hardware/).

 <p align="center">
 <img width="800" alt="image" src="https://github.com/user-attachments/assets/2869c10f-52cb-4eb7-b3a5-28e97be0c340">